larrylehan/larrylehan.github.io/_pages/about.md

 I enjoy playing golf, especially in my home state of North Carolina, reading history, especially biographies, and staying up-to-date with global affairs, especially US-China relations.
 Feel free to reach out via email: [lar.han@northeastern.edu](lar.han@northeastern.edu).

+**[I currently have openings for postdocs, PhD students, and research assistants!
+Feel free to contact me if you'd like to learn more about our research.]**

 ## Recent News
 Jan 30, 2025. **[New preprint]** [Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift](https://arxiv.org/pdf/2501.18798) is available on Arxiv.